 Mission Outcomes for New Hope Charities

 New Hope Charities´ undertaking is to implement realistic ways of improving the mental, moral and physical condition of families living in poverty.
 It is the goal of New Hope to empower each individual, from early childhood to maturity, in achieving stability, self-sufficiency, and self-esteem with “new hope” for the future.
-In meeting this mission, New Hope Charities, Inc. works closely with other local and state agencies to maximize resources in order to meet the needs of the poor in remote, underserved communities.
+In meeting this mission, New Hope Charities, Inc. works closely with other local and state agencies to maximize resources in order to meet the needs of the poor in remote, undeserved communities.
 As shown below, we have been working diligently to meet our mission in supporting and helping the many indigent families that we serves:

 - Our Food Distribution Program provides over 193 families with food each month.
 We have distributed over one million pounds of food, giving out 2,700 bags annually.